rebelwarrior/numenera/ninth_world.md

 {:.subtitle.is-4.mt-6}
 Guilds control the trades in pretty much all cities in Steadfast.
 There is an "adventuring" guild in some cities as well that will keep track of requests and runs a small barracks for 10% of the take from their posted missions.
 In some cities, Guilds are quite powerful politically and rival rich merchants in power, in other they're much weaker.
 Guilds are local and while there is some communication between them (particularly in the North of Steadfast) their strength and organization varies from city to city.
 Guilds do not regulate healers, scribes or wrights.

-To start in a guild you become an __apprentice__ to a master who teaches you (and uses you as essentially slave labor) then you get the rank of __journeyman__ (or journey-woman) which lets you work for anyone anywhere the guild is recognized and then after some years and producing an approved 'masterpiece' (and a donation to the guild) you move to the rank of __master__ and can have apprentices of your own.
+To start in a guild you become an __apprentice__ to a master who teaches you (and uses you as essentially slave labor) then you get the rank of __journeyman__ (or journey-woman) which lets you work for anyone anywhere the guild is recognized and then after some years and producing a recognized __masterpiece__ (and a donation to the guild) you move to the rank of __master__ and can have apprentices of your own.

 <br>